dobladov/astro-blog/src/content/blog/why-there-are-no-posts-this-year/index.md

 Given that I don't like the web so much, the best thing I could do in 2024 was to get away from it and focus on other things, I started to take Calisthenics more seriously which had the best outcome possible, this year to my surprise, I can do some Calisthenics tricks, like handstands, muscle-up, L-sit, and my physique is great, the amount of benefits to my body have been amazing and training has become a highlight of the day where I feel great instead of being a hurdle, in fact I'm training so much that I have to take periods of healing, which is a good problem to have and I'm reducing with more knowledge about the topic.

-Because of the content I found on the Internet is not interesting I moved more to reading books, and more importantly, now I allowed myself to abandon books that I don't find interesting which was killing my will to read, this boosted my other hobbies with amazing books like [Overcoming Gravity](https://stevenlow.org/overcoming-gravity/), never have I read a more well-written book about sports being a topic I never thought it could be interesting in reading, I'm reading more of what amuses me instead of feeling I need to learn something new, focusing on Sci-Fi instead of non-fiction.
+Because of the content I found on the Internet is not interesting I moved more to reading books, and more importantly, now I allowed myself to abandon books that I don't find interesting which was killing my will to read, this boosted my other hobbies with amazing books like [Overcoming Gravity](https://stevenlow.org/overcoming-gravity/), never have I read a more well-written book about sports, a topic I never thought it could be interested in reading, I'm reading more of what amuses me without feeling guilty about learning something new, focusing on Sci-Fi instead of non-fiction.

 For 2025 I hope to write more about my hobbies and less about the web, focus on what's positive and what I enjoy, and hopefully you enjoy it too.